Callboard

 Enrollment:

 After auditions, class rosters will be posted on the TDPS Callboard.
-If you are accepted into a course, the instructor will give you the permission number needed for enrollment and you must then add the course.
-No one will be considered for these courses without an audition.
+If you are accepted into a class, the instructor will give you the permission number to enroll in the class.
+No one will be considered for these classes without an audition.

 How long should my monologue be?

 One minute maximum.
-Be sure to time your piece—if you go over during the audition, you may be asked to stop.
+Be sure to time your piece.
+If you go over time limit during the audition, you may be asked to stop.

 Do I need to memorize my monologue?